f-bn/dotfiles/README.md

 ### WSL2 + Cloud-Init

-Starting from *cloud-init* 24.1, WSL2 distributions can be provisionned using *cloud-init*.
-Therefore you can import a custom WSL2 image and apply your customizations in an automated way.
+Starting from *cloud-init* 24.1, *cloud-init* supports a WSL2 datasource and therefore WSL2 distribution can be provisionned by providing an `user-data` file (aka *cloud-config*).

 The file located in [cloud-init folder](./cloud-init/) must be placed here: `%USERPROFILE%\.cloud-init\default.user-data`.
 Then, you can import your WSL image, here we will import an Ubuntu 24.04 WSL image that you can find [here](https://cloud-images.ubuntu.com/wsl/):